MikeTritsch/challenge-2-UTA-tritsch/README.md

 The next concept I plan on tackling is media queries, as I am still having trouble understanding and applying them.

-NOTE: GITHUB IS NOT CURRENTLY DISPLAYING MY IMAGES - I'VE CHECKED THE RELATIVE PATHS, CASE SENSATIVITY, AND SYNTAX - NO DICE.

 ## Installation

 N/A